-- Gujarat Earthquake, 2001: In response to the 7.9 magnitude earthquake that struck Gujarat in 2001, AKAH along with AKDN agencies implemented a Multi-Sector Rehabilitation and Reconstruction Programme in Kutch District.
-Of the 21 districts affected, four were particularly hard hit.
-The Kutch District was one of them.
+- Gujarat Earthquake, 2001: In response to the 7.9 magnitude earthquake that struck Gujarat in 2001, AKAH along with sister AKDN agencies implemented a Multi-Sector Rehabilitation and Reconstruction Programme in Kutch District.
+Of the 21 districts affected, four were hit particularly hard.
+Kutch District was one of them.
 There was significant damage to hospitals, schools, electric power and water systems, bridges and roads.
 The programme has built disaster-resistant houses and two rural education centres.
 Community-managed drinking water supply systems have been set up.
 Water harvesting structures are reversing groundwater depletion.
 New clinics offering primary health care services to women and children were established.
 Savings and credit schemes have helped people regain their livelihoods.
 Disaster preparedness and management training for villagers is also conducted to build local capacity.

 - Kashmir Earthquake, 2005: AKAH immediately responded to the earthquake providing winterised tents, blankets and warm clothing to nearly 400 families in 14 isolated villages.
-Subsequently, AKAH implemented a three-year earthquake rehabilitation programme, which reached more than 2,250 households and 9,500 beneficiaries in 17 villages.
+Subsequently, AKAH implemented a 3-year earthquake rehabilitation programme, which reached more than 2,250 households and 9,500 beneficiaries in 17 villages.

 - Indian Ocean Tsunami, 2005: In response to the tsunami, AKAH provided relief aid in the state of Andhra Pradesh to approximately 4,000 people who benefitted from food kits comprising of rice, lentils, oil and other nutrients.
 Non-food items such as blankets, tarpaulins, bed and ground sheets, towels , kitchen utensils and clothing were also distributed.